-How Much is Medicare Part A & Part B Going Up in 2022
+How Much is Medicare Going Up in 2023?

-Most seniors are fortunate enough that they don’t have to pay a monthly premium for Medicare Part A, so these Medicare changes won’t impact most beneficiaries.
-But if you worked for less than 40 quarters during your employment years, you’ll likely have to buy into Part A and pay some sort of premium.
+Most beneficiaries are fortunate not to pay a monthly premium for Medicare Part A. But if you worked for less than 40 quarters during your employment years, you’ll likely have to buy into Part A and pay some premium.
 The more quarters you worked and paid into the system, the less you’ll pay each month post-retirement.

-If you are checked into a hospital facility for inpatient care, you will start what’s called a “benefit period”.
-Once you are discharged from a hospital or Skilled Nursing Facility (SNF), your benefit period expires 60 days later.
-If you have to be admitted for more inpatient care after that, a new benefit period starts.
+If you’re checked into a hospital facility for inpatient care, you will start a “benefit period.”
+Once you’re discharged from a hospital or Skilled Nursing Facility (SNF), your benefit period expires 60 days later.
+A new benefit period starts if you have to be admitted for more inpatient care after that.

 - 0 – 60 days: $0